dougeby/IntuneDocs/intune-azure/configure-devices/custom-for-windows-10.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

  Use the Microsoft Intune **custom** profile for Windows 10 and Windows 10 Mobile to deploy OMA-URI (Open Mobile Alliance Uniform Resource Identifier) settings that can be used to control features on devices.
-Windows 10 makes many settings available through the [Policy Configuration Service Provider (Policy CSP)](https://technet.microsoft.com/itpro/windows/manage/how-it-pros-can-use-configuration-service-providers).
+Windows 10 makes many CSP settings available, for example, the [Policy Configuration Service Provider (Policy CSP)](https://technet.microsoft.com/itpro/windows/manage/how-it-pros-can-use-configuration-service-providers).
 If you are looking for a particular setting, remember that the [Windows 10 device restriction profile](/intune-azure/configure-devices/device-restrictions-for-windows-10) contains many settings that are built-in to Intune and do not require you to specify custom values.

 1. Use the instructions in [How to configure custom device settings in Microsoft Intune](how-to-configure-custom-settings.md) to get started.